 The fall of the following year, our parents bought us a copy of Namco’s latest game, Tekken 4.
 It was our first and only fighting game for a modern console at the time.
 As a result, we caught the fighting game bug.
-We had our mains (Jin Kazama, Ling Xiaoyu, Marshall Law), and the need to better each other escalated so we required another outlet.
+We had our mains (Jin Kazama, Ling Xiaoyu, Marshall Law), and the need to best each other escalated so we required another outlet.
 Pulling the Sega Genesis out of a closet, we indulged, almost weekly, in Street Fighter II and Mortal Kombat II.

 In Mortal Kombat II we mained the ninjas — Sub-Zero (me), Scorpion (my sister), Reptile (our little brother) — and alternated between Raiden (me), Johnny Cage (my sister), and Liu Kang (our little brother).

-Where the versus and arcade modes of Street Fighter II and Tekken 4 encouraged us to sharpen our skills, Mortal Kombat II was a journey of accidentally discovering fishing moves and a never-ending defeat against the A.I. opponents in the first four rounds of the mountain climb to Shao Kahn.
+Where the versus and arcade modes of Street Fighter II and Tekken 4 encouraged us to sharpen our skills, Mortal Kombat II was a journey of accidentally discovering finishing moves and a never-ending defeat against the A.I. opponents in the first four rounds of the mountain climb to Shao Kahn.
 Try as we might, we never beat the game and we never troubled ourselves with doing so after a while.

 At the height of our fighting game mania, I discovered a first-gen copy of Paul W.S.
 Anderson’s Mortal Kombat in our parent’s growing DVD collection.
-I watched the film obsessively, and it solidified Mortal Kombat as something I saw as infinity cool because of its unapologetic violence and handsome men with glossy shoulder-length hair trapped in the 70s’.
+I watched the film obsessively, and it solidified Mortal Kombat as something I saw as cool because of its unapologetic violence and handsome men with glossy shoulder-length hair trapped in the 70s’.

 Five years later, the fight train rolled to a stop.
 I’m struggling to get out of a phase where I loathed everything about my early teenage identity enough to tear it pieces and destroy it.
 Tekken and Street Fighter survived the wares of perceived ‘maturity’ and time.
 But, Mortal Kombat?

 The poster on the wall was now just a reminder of a person who seemed to loathe his family, but I never took it down.
-The 3D Era of Mortal Kombat within the ecosystem of the progressing PlayStation, GameCube, and Xbox generations was something my maturing sensibilities considered too disgusting, ugly, and juvenile to even consider at eighteen years old.
+The 3D Era of Mortal Kombat within the ecosystem of the progressing PlayStation, GameCube, and Xbox generations was something my maturing sensibilities considered too disgusting, ugly, and juvenile to even acknowledge at eighteen years old.

 Four years later, I’ve mellowed out, but not by much.
 For a time there was a desire to give Mortal Kombat a second chance when it returned to the forefront of my mind.
 That died after spectating Mortal Kombat 9, the 2011 reboot of the franchise (following the collapse of Midway Games).
 MK9 is a game that feels like a hurriedly put together version of the first three games.
 It’s unpleasant to endure based on its character and environment design alone.